 Eggs and Young

 The eggs are whitish or cream-colored and have brown markings.
 Female birds do most of the incubating for 18-24 days, and young birds will leave the nest quickly to follow the adults when foraging for food.
 Both male and female parents will guide and safeguard their chicks.
-Juvenile birds remain in the family group for 27-30 days.
+Juvenile birds remain in the family group for 27-30 days as they learn to forage independently and develop their flight muscles.

 California Quail Conservation